 Before he tries to take that accolade, Matthieu sat down with his teammates to speak with Fortloc late in the 2021 WEC season.
 With Toyota being an entity in a league of one, victories were a dream for the season.
 Still, the Signature/Alpine squad fought hard.
 Vaxiviere reflects on his career that has taken him to this point, and shares his thoughts about his future.

-So, a short WEC season is coming to an end, how are you ranking 2021 for you personally, and as a team, compared to how you thought the season would go from the start?
+A rather short WEC season is coming to an end, how are you ranking 2021 for you personally, and as a team, compared to how you thought the season would go from the start?

 Great, good at the end.
 We are really happy with the result of the season.
 All the objectives are done, but also, there are still two races, and we hope that we will get one win.
 I mean, we will go for it, so this will be a good year.
 We did some perfect races; one was a bit more difficult but, at the end, we did a nice race.
 And we finished on the objective that was the podium.